apache/skywalking-nginx-lua/README.md

 - `TracingContext.new(serviceId, serviceInstID)`, create an active tracing context.
 - `TracingContext.newNoOP()`, create a no OP tracing context.
 - `TracingContext.drainAfterFinished()`, fetch the segment includes all finished spans.
-- `TracingContext.inject(exitSpan, correlation)`, Inject an exit span context and correlation context into carrier, and then they will be propagated to the downstream service by outgoing HTTP request.
+- `TracingContext.inject(exitSpan, correlation)`, inject an exit span context and correlation context into carrier, and then they will be propagated to the downstream service by outgoing HTTP request. (**Since v1.0**, advanced API, called when you update the peer of exit span.)

 Create 2 kinds of span
+- `TracingContext.createEntrySpan(operationName, parent, contextCarrier)`
+- `TracingContext.createExitSpan(operationName, parent, peer, contextCarrier)`

+Create 2 kinds of span API v1
 - `TracingContext.createEntrySpan(operationName, parent, contextCarrier)`
 - `TracingContext.createExitSpan(operationName, parent)`